Sami-ul/nvidia-brev-gpu-emotion-detection/README.md

 `disown`: detaches it from the shell

-You can then view logs with `tail -f training.log`
+You can then view logs with `tail -f training.log`.

 10. To monitor the training you can install the following:
 ```